 Another reason Wikipedia is so popular is because it's free.
 There are no fees to access its full content (like you have to pay to use the online versions of Britannica and others).
 Wikipedia is a run by a nonprofit foundation and all work is done by volunteers, so you can explore articles on debanders without worrying about being assaulted by ads for weight loss formulas or web hosting deals.
 The entire project is supported by donations.

 There are articles on Wikipedia in over 270 languages and everything on it is under the GNU creative commons license, which means anyone can use it.
 Wikipedia has many functions.
-Its main page features an article of the day, which can be anything: Borman Construction in Kitchener, giant pandas, African Sleeping Sickness, anything.
+Its main page features an article of the day, which can be anything: Family lawyers, giant pandas, African Sleeping Sickness, anything.
 There are also daily fun facts, news, and photos.
 The Wikimedia section contains free use photos and videos uploaded by users, and the talk section is for discussing articles.